flintchips/48-Contingency-Project/LC Mod Testing/Assets/LethalCompany/Mods/plugins/OpaliteMod/README_THUNDERSTORE.md

 ## **[ 48 CONTINGENCY ]**

+spoilers down below!

 [V81] A green amethyst oasis type.
 Level B+.
+Costs 30 credits.
 Contains a unique use for an apparatus, which may in semi-rare cases, lead to treasure of unimaginable unimaginableness...

 > ***CONDITIONS***: Sister to 84 Velit, Contingency \
 > is home to large mammals and machines.\